Cmatttt/react-messenger/README.md

 # React messenger app

-This is a messaging app created using ReactJS utilizing firebase as a database for real timne updating
+This is a messaging app created using ReactJS utilizing firebase as a database for real time updating.